-The Company has recorded goodwill as a result of its business combinations.
-Goodwill is recorded as the difference, if any, between the aggregate consideration paid for an acquisition and the fair value of the net tangible assets and other intangible assets acquired.
-The Company's goodwill is not amortized and is tested for impairment annually on the first day of the fourth fiscal quarter, and whenever events or circumstances arise that indicate impairment may have occurred.
-Impairment testing is performed for all reporting units that contain goodwill.
-The reporting units are the same as the reporting segment for U.S. Corrections & Detention and are at the operating segment level for GEO Care.
-On the measurement date of October 1, 2015, the Company's management elected to qualitatively assess the Company's goodwill for impairment for certain of its reporting units, pursuant to the provisions of Financial Accounting Standards Board ("FASB") Accounting Standards Update ("ASU") 2011-08.
+On the annual measurement date of October 1, 2016, the Company's management elected to qualitatively assess the Company's goodwill for impairment for one of its reporting units, pursuant to the provisions of Financial Accounting Standards Board ("FASB") Accounting Standards Update ("ASU") 2011-08.
 For one of its other reporting units, the Company elected to quantitatively assess the Company's goodwill for impairment as discussed further below.
+For its U.S. Corrections & Detention reporting unit for which testing was accelerated as discussed above, the Company noted that there were no significant changes in the Company's business or market environment between the interim testing date of September 30, 2016 and the Company's annual testing date of October 1, 2016.
+As a result, the Company utilized the September 30, 2016 interim test to support its October 1, 2016 assessment.
+No changes were required to the inputs or assumptions utilized in the interim report.
 Under provisions of the qualitative analysis, when testing goodwill for impairment, the Company first assesses qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If, after assessing the totality of events or circumstances, the Company determines it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the Company performs the first step of the two-step impairment test by calculating the fair value of the reporting unit, using a discounted cash flow method, and comparing the fair value with the carrying amount of the reporting unit.
-If the carrying amount of a reporting unit exceeds its fair value, the Company performs the second step of the goodwill impairment test to measure the amount of the impairment loss, if any.
-The qualitative factors used by the Company's management to determine the likelihood that the fair value of the reporting unit is less than the carrying amount include, among other things, a review of overall economic conditions and their current and future impact on the Company's existing business, the Company's financial performance, industry outlook and market competition.
+If, after assessing the totality of events or circumstances, the Company determines it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the Company performs the first step of the two-step impairment test by calculating the fair value of a reporting unit, using a discounted cash flow method, and comparing the fair value with the carrying amount of the reporting unit.
+If the carrying amount of a reporting unit exceeds its fair value, the Company's management to determine the likelihood that the fair value of the reporting unit is less than the carrying amount include, among other things, a review of overall economic conditions and their current and future impact on the Company's existing busines

-For the reporting unit that the Company elected to quantitatively assess the goodwill for impairment, the Company used a third party valuation firm to determine the estimated fair value of the reporting unit using a discounted cash flow and other valuation models.
+For the reporting units that the Company elected to quantitatively assess the goodwill for impairment, the Company used a third party valuation firm to determine the estimated fair value of the reporting unit using a discounted cash flow and other valuation models.
 Growth rates for sales and profits are determined using inputs from the Company's long term planning process.
 The Company also makes estimates for discount rates and other factors based on market conditions, historical experience and other economic factors.
 Changes in these factors could significantly impact the fair value of the reporting unit.
 During the year, the Company's management monitors the actual performance of the business relative to the fair value assumptions used during the prior year annual impairment test and updates its annual impairment test, if needed, to determine the likelihood that the goodwill has been impaired.
 With respect to the reporting units that were assessed qualitatively, management determined that it was more likely than not that the fair values of the reporting units exceeded their carrying values.
-With respect to the reporting unit that was assessed quantitatively, management concluded that the estimated fair value exceeded its carrying value.
+With respect to the reporting units that were assessed quantitatively, management concluded that the estimated fair value substantially exceeded its carrying value.